IBMDeveloperUK/Watson-Assistant-Labs/2-External/README.md

 - the `Call getSentiment function` node to refer to your `getSentiment` _**IBM Cloud Function**_ API details
 - the `Phone Information` node to refer to your `searchWikipedia` _**IBM Cloud Function API**_ details
 - the `Anything else: call Watson Discovery` node to refer to your `getDiscoveryTopHit` _**IBM Cloud Function API**_ details

+Now go back to [the main page](https://github.com/IBMDeveloperUK/Watson-Assistant-Labs#workshop-materials) and go on with an other workshop!